 On January 5, 2021, FNS published the Employment and Training Opportunities in the Supplemental Nutrition Assistance Program final rule (RIN 0584-AE68).
 Many of the provisions in the rule implemented changes to the SNAP E&T program made by §4005 of the Agriculture Improvement Act of 2018.

 On June 3, 2023, President Biden signed into law the Fiscal Responsibility Act of 2023 (FRA) (PL 118-5).The FRA amends the purpose of SNAP E&T; changes the SNAP work requirement policy, including the exceptions from the ABAWD time limit; and reduces the number of discretionary exemptions state agencies will earn and carry over annually.

+On July 4, 2025, President Trump signed into law the One Big Beautiful Bill Act of 2025 (OBBBA) (PL 119-21).
+The OBBBA makes the following changes to SNAP E&T:

+Extends the upper age limit of ABAWDs to 64

+Excepts parents from the ABAWD time limit if caring for a child under age 14

+Eliminates ABAWD time limit exceptions for veterans, homeless individuals, and former foster youth

+Adds ABAWD time limit exceptions for Indians, Urban Indians, or California Indians as defined in the Indian Health Care Improvement Act

 A-101.b: History